timescale/docs/use-timescale/data-tiering/creating-data-tiering-policy.md

 ---
-title: Creating a Tiering Policy
+title: Creating a tiering policy
 excerpt: How to create a tiering policy
 product: [ cloud ]
 keywords: [ tiered storage, tiering ]